grab/engineering-blog/_posts/2020-01-07-plumbing-at-scale.md

 - **Rewind:** The ability to rewind the processing logic by a few hours through configuration.
 - **Replay:** The ability to replay archived data into the same or a separate pipeline via configuration.
 - **Sinks:** A number of connectors to standard Grab stores are provided, with concerns of auth, telemetry, etc. managed in the runtime.
-- **Error Handling:** Providing an easy way to indicate whether to wait, skip, and/or retry in case of upstream failures is an important tuning parameter that users need for making sensible tradeoffs in dimensions of backpressure, latency, correctness, etc.
+- **Error Handling:** Providing an easy way to indicate whether to wait, skip, and/or retry in case of upstream failures is an important tuning parameter that users need for making sensible tradeoffs in dimensions of back pressure, latency, correctness, etc.

 ## Architecture
 <div class="post-image-section">